Legal

 Airship’s Technical, Operational and Policy Safeguards Respond to the New SCC Requirements

-Like the previous SCCs, these new clauses can be used to facilitate lawful transfers of data if certain conditions are met.
-The new SCCs have also introduced a risk-based format and additional framework that data exporters can use in assessing the adequacy of a data importer’s data protection measures.
+The modernized SCCs can be used to facilitate lawful transfers of data if certain conditions are met.
+The modernized SCCs have also introduced a risk-based format and additional framework that data exporters can use in assessing the adequacy of a data importer’s data protection measures.
 In particular, SCC Annex II provides a list of technical and organizational measures that provide adequate protection for personal data transfers to third countries.
 Our Security Measures align with these Annex II supplementary measures.
 Together with our focus on Privacy by Design and contractual commitments, Airship’s policies and measures help global organizations meet the requirements of data privacy and protection regulations.

 The following sections provide an overview of the measures, policies and procedures that align with the requirements set forth in the SCCs.
 For more details on any of these measures or policies, please contact the Airship Legal team at airshiplegal@airship.com.